Juiced CrossCurrent S2 Review

 Our Analysis and Test Results

 Juiced Bikes was established in 2009 and launched their first electric bike model in 2010.
-This California based company now makes a full line of e-bikes to meet various needs, including the CrossCurrent S2 commuter bike we tested.
+This California-based company now makes a full line of e-bikes to meet various needs, including the CrossCurrent S2 commuter bike we tested.
 This powerful bike impressed our testers with its good ride quality, distance range, and especially its speed.
-This is the fastest bike we tested and easily secured our Top Pick for Speed Award.

 The CrossCurrent S2 has a great ride quality with predictable, responsive handling and a sporty demeanor.
 This zippy e-bike is fast-rolling, smooth, and stable, with a geometry that promotes a more performance-oriented, active, and engaged body position.
 It can't quite match the comfort of some of the cruiser-style bikes we tested, but it felt good considering its racier manners.